insightsengineering/r-pkgdown-multiversion/README.md

 ## Environments variables

-Enviromant variables to change how solution work
+Environment variables that allow to change how the solution works.

 * `MS_ADD_LINKS_AFTER`: